 Avocados: the best avocado for guacamole is the Hass kind.
-Pick them firm, soft enough to be creamy, and with the stem ON (otherwise it is very likely that you will find black spots meaning it hasn't ripened well).
-If your avocados are not ripe enough, put them in a bag along with bananas, the gas released by bananas while ripening (ethylene), makes avocados ripen in one or two days.
+Pick them firm, soft enough to be creamy, and with the stem ON (otherwise, you will likely find black spots meaning it hasn't ripened well).
+If your avocados are not ripe enough, put them in a bag along with bananas, the gas released by bananas while ripening (ethylene) makes avocados ripen in one or two days.

 Tomatoes: the best tomatoes are either plum or Roma tomatoes.
 Just make sure they are firm and not too ripe that they are too watery.
 Roma tomatoes tend to pack less juice, which we don’t need.

 Cilantro (coriander): some people would tell you guacamole isn’t guacamole without cilantro, but the truth is that many people hate cilantro, and in a lot of places in Mexico, they either avoid using it or offer you a guac with or without cilantro.
 We say a big YES to cilantro!

 Jalapeno: You can also use serrano pepper or any other if you don’t have them available.
 I am using Italian pepperoncino as we can find neither Jalapeno nor Serrano but, it works perfectly well.

 Garlic: Some people like their guac with garlic; others don’t.
 We love garlic in everything, so it is another YES for us; just don’t overdo it.
 You can even throw just a pinch of garlic powder.

 Lime: Freshly squeezed lime, please.
 Don’t use a pre-juiced one.
 It will kill your guacamole.